Obi1knube/SVG-Logo-Maker-Obiora/README.md

 main()

 This algorithm separates the concerns by using separate classes for shapes and the logo.
-It also follows object-oriented programming principles by using inheritance to reuse code and creating separate classes for each shape type.
+It also follows object-oriente d programming principles by using inheritance to reuse code and creating separate classes for each shape type.

+## Results
+Here is a link to the walkthrough video : https://drive.google.com/file/d/1pXBVvzvX16WmDZ3CmcXXEYhIxEPdeCaW/view Here is a link to the code: https://github.com/Obi1knube/SVG-Logo-Maker-Obiora